Who were Everet's parents? Where was he from?

 above clan of Wallaces.
 While we do not know the idenity of William's parents, it

-is my belief that William was not a sibling to the Isham, Nathan and Eli but more likely a first cousin.
+is my belief that William was not a sibling to the Isham, Nathan and Eli but rather a closely related cousin.

 It has been passed down through William's descendants that his siblings were